augcog/OpenARK/documentation/Windows-build-instructions-quick.md

 4. Download our installer from
 <https://github.com/sxyu/OpenARK-Deps/releases/download/0.0.1/openark-deps-vc14-win64.exe> and run it.
 This should install pre-built versions for all other dependencies and configure CMake automatically.

-5. Now clone OpenARK, `cd` into the directory in a terminal, and enter `cmake .. -G"Visual Studio 14 2015 Win64"`.
+5. Now clone OpenARK, `cd` into the directory in a terminal, `mkdir build && cd build` and enter `cmake .. -G"Visual Studio 14 2015 Win64"`.
 This will take a while the first time as it will download several large data files from Github.

 6. Optionally, manually set the `OPENARK_DIR` environment variable to the project directory.
 This allows OpenARK binaries to find the `config` and `data` files regardless of the current working directory.